JustAdam/drupal-platform-manager/README.md

 assets:
 	asset_type:  modules, libraries or themes
 		asset_name:
-			method: Download method, defaults to drush if not specified (drush, git or get)
+			method: Download method, defaults to drush if not specified (drush, git, get or symlink)
-			drupal_core: Drupal core version to use, defaults to value in config.yml if not specified
 			version: Version of asset to get, required by drush method
 			patches:
 				- list of patches by URL
 			revision: used by git, defaults to HEAD (recommended to not use HEAD - see Warnings)
-			url: URL of asset, required by git, get
+			url: URL of asset, required by git, get, symlink

 **Example:**